Our aims and commitments to clients are:

 Confidential digital information will be stored in a secure cloud service offering high levels of security

-Confidential information sent by Autism Assessment UK via the internet will be encrypted and password protected, with this sent separately by text
+Confidential information sent by Autism Assessment UK via the internet will be through an encrypted system (ie through Egress)

 Letters sent to professionals such as GPs, by surface mail, will be clearly marked Confidential